bamadesigner/docker-environment-wordpress/README.md

 bash scripts/docker/down.sh --rmi
 ```

-## Managing dependencies with Composer
+## Manage dependencies with Composer

 This repo uses Composer to manage WordPress plugins and themes.